Social Media Editor

 Execute WSJ’s core social-media strategy:

-- Handle all duties associated with the day-to-day publishing of WSJ content off-platform, including Facebook, Twitter, LinkedIn and Instagram.
-Experiment with new platforms and collaborate with our emerging-media team on vertical-display packages.
+- Handle all duties associated with the day-to-day publishing of WSJ content off-platform, including Facebook, Twitter, LinkedIn, Instagram and Snapchat.
+Experiment with new platforms and collaborate on vertical-display packages.

 - Write and edit social-media posts with the utmost deference to our journalism, ensuring accuracy and clarity above all else